 The one remaining parameter is the dust charge.
-We have considered both (a) cases where the grains are strongly shielded and the gas neutral/cold, so collisional charging dominates, and (b) cases where some photo-electric (non-ionizing UV) flux is able to reach the grains.
-Given the scalings for grain charge in both regimes \citep{tielens:2005.book, draine:1987.grain.charging}, if even a small fraction of the QSO photo-electric flux reaches grains they will generally reach the electrostatic photoelectric charging limit $Z_{\rm grain} \sim \langle Z \rangle_{\rm max} \sim 5000\,(\grainsize / {\rm \mu m})$ \citep{tielens:2005.book}.
-For simplicity, we adopt this by default, but using instead the collisional charge expression from \citet{draine:1987.grain.charging}, which decreases $|Z_{\rm grain}|$ significantly, has little effect, because we find that the magnetic grain-gas interactions (grain charge effects) are sub-dominant in the parameter space of interest even with the larger $|Z_{\rm grain}|$.
-We include a table in Appendix ~\ref{appendix:sims} which lists the specific parameters for each simulation.
+We have considered both (a) cases where the grains are strongly shielded and the gas neutral/cold, so collisional charging dominates, and (b) cases where some photo-electric (non-ionizing UV) flux can reach the grains.
+Given the scalings for grain charge in both regimes \citep{tielens:2005.book, draine:1987.grain.charging}, if even a small fraction of the QSO photoelectric flux reaches the grains, they will generally reach the electrostatic photoelectric charging limit such that the equilibrium grain charge $\langle Z_{\rm grain} \rangle \sim 5000\,(\grainsize / {\rm \mu m})$ \citep{tielens:2005.book}.
+For simplicity, we adopt this by default.
+However, we note that using the collisional charge expression from \citet{draine:1987.grain.charging}, which results in a significant decrease in $|Z_{\rm grain}|$, has little effect.
+This is because we find that in the parameter space of interest, the magnetic grain-gas interactions (grain charge effects) are sub-dominant, even with the larger $|Z_{\rm grain}|$.
+In Appendix \ref{appendix:sims}, we provide a table that lists the specific parameters for each simulation.